evmcnb/quartz/content/Pearls/Anaphylactic shock.md

 7. If still hypotensive admission to ICU and expert help need

 Can additional stuff (steroids + antihistamine but adjuncts rather than treatment)

+### Discharge

+All timed from symptom resolution

+**After 2 hours of obs if**:
+- good response to a single dose of adrenaline
+- complete resolution of symptoms
+- has been given adrenaline auto-injector
+- adequate supervision following discharge

+**After 6 hours of obs if:**
+- 2 doses of IM adrenaline needed
+- previous biphasic reaction

+**After 12 hours of obs if:**
+- severe reaction requiring >2 doses of adrenaline
+- patient has severe asthma
+- possibility of on-going reaction
+- patient presents late at night
+- patient lives in areas with difficulty accessing emergency care